-We used a soft systems framework, the Conceptagon, 23 to derive comparisons and characterizations that helped us better understand the factors that affect AoA scoping.
-The Conceptagon framework is organized around seven triplets (cf. Figure 3) of system attributes.
+We used a soft systems framework, the Conceptagon (Boardman & Sauser, 2008), to derive comparisons and characterizations that helped us better understand the factors identified in the section titled Why Are Some AoAs Poorly Scoped?
+The Conceptagon framework is organized around seven triplets (see Figure 3) of system attributes.

-We concentrated on four of these triplets:24
+We concentrated on four of these triplets:10